 8. Chase Freedom® - 5% in rotating categories, $0 ANNUAL FEE

 Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.
 Check out our review for more benefits of the Chase Freedom®.

-9. Discover it® – 18 Month Balance Transfer Offer – 5% in rotating categories, NO FEE
+9. Discover it® Cashback Match™ - 5% in rotating categories, $0 ANNUAL FEE

-With Discover, you earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum (up to $1,500 of combined purchases) when you sign up.
-You also earn 1% cash back on all other purchases.
+With Discover, you can earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum ($1,500 of combined purchases) when you activate.
+All other purchases get 1% cash back.
 You can redeem your cash back for any amount at any time.
 And your cash back never expires.
 Discover will match ALL the cash back earned at the end of your first year, automatically - only for new cardmembers.
 Our review explains the other features of this card.

 10. Platinum Cash Rewards Visa from the Nusenda Credit Union - 5% in rotating categories, NO FEE

 5% cash rewards on groceries, gas expenses, movies, restaurants, home improvement, education and travel.
 This quarter, cardholders will earn cash back on restaurants, hotels and airfare purchases.
 There’s a cash back cap of $1,500 per quarter.
 Anyone can join the Nusenda Credit Union by donating $10 to the New Mexico Wilderness Alliance; contact a customer representative for details.
 The advantage of this card is that its categories tend to be more broad, and not store-specific like those on the Chase Freedom and Discover It, so it’s a great way to get you closer to 5% rewards on everything you spend.

 If you’re going to go through the effort of enrolling in a rewards program, consider all three cards to see which categories will benefit you the most.
 But, if you’re looking for freedom to spend without restrictions, sticking with the Citi® Double Cash Card may be your best simple bet.